News & Program updates

 Three Co-Working and Co-Production spaces for exiled journalists

 Berlin is becoming an important place for independent media in exile.
 These media and journalists need places where they can continue their work efficiently and in exchange with colleagues.
-With the support of the JX Fund, three co-working and co-production spaces are now being created in Berlin.
+With the support of JX Fund, three co-working and co-production spaces are now being created in Berlin.

 Read more